Everything you wanted to know about Fintech and never dared to ask

 The word is the shortening of Financial Technology and it includes all companies, which are challenging the financial ecosystem through the use of technology.
 Of course this definition comes with a caveat: while the notion is simple, the concept is broad, complex and disputed.
 For example, very often under this umbrella many expert include not only financial services but also insurance companies, for which recently a new term has been similarly coined: InsurTech.

 Moreover FinTech includes both companies that offer new approaches to traditional financial (and insurance) services and products (e.g. banking, online and mobile payments, AI customer service,…); but also more innovative services based on new approaches (e.g., robo-investments, bit coins, bit coins exchanges, P2P lending and investing, on/off- insurances).
-And finally in the Fintech sector are included also a number of companies which are focusing more on the technological side, like integrating block chain technology – the building block of bitcoin – intro traditional financial services, or by integrating deep learning and big data collected by smart devices at home, to tailor develop insurance premium to our usage rather the statistical clustering, if you would like to find out more information then you can check out a site like Intelligent Home Blog.
+And finally in the Fintech sector are included also a number of companies which are focusing more on the technological side, like integrating block chain technology – the building block of bitcoin, this has fundamentally allowed consumers to buy bitcoin with paypal – intro traditional financial services, or by integrating deep learning and big data collected by smart devices at home, to tailor develop insurance premium to our usage rather the statistical clustering, if you would like to find out more information then you can check out a site like Intelligent Home Blog.
 However, the bottom line is that Fintech, beyond the technological advances, which are challenging the boundaries of the sector, is enabling the targeting of under-served consumers, and the exploitation of our digital lifestyle.